 Destination Country

-Medical costs vary dramatically by country.
+Medical costs vary substantially by country.
 The USA and Canada have the highest medical costs, followed by the UK and Europe.
 Policies that include North America are typically more expensive.
-Some providers offer destination-specific pricing.
+Some providers offer destination-specific pricing bands.

 💼